Aeonium Arboreum: How to Take the Cuttings

 A few things to consider when taking of Aeonium arboreums:

-3- The stems & branching stems can curve so you can either work with that or make the cut above the curve.
+• The stems & branching stems can curve, so you can either work with that or make the cut above the curve.

-4- Even though the stem has been cut down, the head may still be heavy in proportion.
-You make need to stake the cutting.
+• Even though the stem has been cut down, the head may still be heavy in proportion.
+You need to stake the cutting.

 P1290845_new

-3 of the heads looking nice & healthy.
-If you’re curious as to how I would plant these, then click right here.
+Three of the heads look nice and healthy.
+If you’re curious about how I would plant these, click right here.

-My original intention with these Aeonium arboreum cuttings was to replant them back with the mother plant.
-I decided there were already enough stems in that particular planting so I gave most of them to my friend who lives in Oakland when she was visiting.
-And the couple of cuttings that remain … well, in just a few weeks they’ll be making the journey with me to my new home.
-Cuttings on the move!
+My original intention with these Aeonium arboreum cuttings was to replant them with the mother plant.
+However, I decided there were already enough stems in that particular planting, so I gave most of them to my friend who lives in Oakland when she was visiting.

 P1290850_new